raspiduino/uARM8266/README.md

 This is a port of [Dmitry Grinberg](http://dmitry.gr/)'s project to run on esp8266.
 His original project is to [run Linux on AVR](http://dmitry.gr/?r=05.Projects&proj=07.%20Linux%20on%208bit).

 ## How?
-Because there is no native Linux support for esp8266 (although it's based on xtensa architecture (particularly LX106), which is 32-bits and have MMU, and their is [Linux support for <b>*some*</b> of the xtensa](http://www.linux-xtensa.org/)), so we have to find an architecture that Linux can run on.
+Because there is no native Linux support for esp8266 (although it's based on xtensa architecture (particularly LX106), which is 32-bits and have MMU, and there is [Linux support for <b>*some*</b> of the xtensa](http://www.linux-xtensa.org/)), so we have to find an architecture that Linux can run on.
 And I have found the super portable emulator on his project, and port it to esp8266.

 ## Why?
 For fun :)